-Our opinion is limited to the General Corporation Law of the State of Delaware (including the applicable provisions of the Delaware Constitution and the reported judicial decisions interpreting such laws) and the United States Federal Laws, and we express no opinion with respect to the laws of any other jurisdiction.
+Our opinion is limited to the laws of the State of Delaware (including the applicable provisions of the Delaware Constitution and the reported judicial decisions interpreting such laws), the laws of the State of New York (including applicable provisions of the New York Constitution and the reported judicial decisions interpreting those laws) and the United States Federal Laws, and we express no opinion with respect to the laws of any other jurisdiction.
 No opinion is expressed herein with respect to the qualification of the Shares under the securities or blue sky laws of any state or any foreign jurisdiction.
-To the extent that any applicable document is stated to be governed by the laws of another jurisdiction, we have assumed for purposes of this opinion that the laws of such jurisdiction are identical to the state laws of the State of Delaware.

-April 23, 2015 Page 3
+May 22, 2015 Page 3